-Amy Jasek - The beauty in candid moments
+Amy Jasek - Interview

 Street photographer Amy Jasek (Round Rock, Texas) believes that passion and a positive attitude are the keys to a happy, creative life.
 This belief is clearly reflected in her work which shows an especially keen eye for those little moments that make us smile.
 In her photography we encounter an extraordinarily close connection to the world around her, as well as an attentiveness - maybe even tenderness - towards the people she photographs.
 It is entirely unsurprising then that her 7 year old daughter remains her favourite model although she loves taking pictures of strangers.